Is your annual allowance endangered?

 Threat 1: drawing your pension (the money purchase annual allowance)

-Under pension freedom, you can now access your pension pot at any time from the age of 55.
+You can access your pension pot at any time from the age of 55.
 This provides great flexibility if, for instance, you want to keep on working part-time while also drawing some of your pension.
 You can also continue to pay into your pot after starting to make withdrawals.
 However, if you have begun to take flexible benefits (e.g. drawdown) or have withdrawn more than the 25 per cent tax free lump sum, your annual allowance reduces to £10,000 per year, and is then called the money purchase annual allowance (MPAA).
 Furthermore, you can’t carry forward any unused MPAA as you could with the standard annual allowance.

 Maybe you assume that you won’t ever be in a position to pay more than £10,000 into your pension in a year.
 But as you near retirement, you may want to transfer other savings into your pension to boost their value – and these could easily total much more than £10,000.